16 best games like Animal Crossing to play in 2023: Nintendo Switch, PC, PlayStation & Xbox

 If the social aspect of Animal Crossing is what drives you, Littlewood may be worth looking into.

 If you want someone to move into your town in Littlewood, you'll need to convince them.
-And once they are there, you'll need to fulfil their various requests to keep them happy.
+And once they're there, you'll need to fulfil their various requests to keep them happy.
 With satisfied townsfolk, you'll gain access to all sorts of new amenities like a Tavern, Lumber Mill, Fishing Hut, and Magical Library.

 Activities galore exist in Littlewood.
 You can explore, craft, fish, bug hunt, farm, harvest, mine, cook, and woodcut, to name a few.
+It's a peaceful, relaxing alternative for when you need a break from Animal Crossing.

-7 - Core Keeper
+8 - Core Keeper

 The player explores a cave in Core Keeper